-By: Robert Khan
+By: Robert Kahn

 In "Christmas Pen Pals," Hannah is the creator of a dating app that's losing customers by the thousands.
 What do you think about the world of online dating?
 Are there people in your life who found their "match" online?

 I don't personally know anyone who found their person online, though I know it happens.

 In the movie, your character signs up for "Christmas Cupid," a game where people correspond by handwritten letter with a pen pal whose identity is known only to a local matchmaker.
 Do you think that's something people could have the patience to do today?
 In our world of "swiping" left and right?